 Planning for an Emergency

 Learn what protective actions to take before, during, and after an emergency.
-Be informed.
-Build a kit.
+Get a kit.
 Make a plan.
+Stay informed.

 Knowing what to do before, during and after an emergency is a critical part of being prepared and may make all the difference when seconds count.
 Some of the things you can do to prepare for the unexpected, such as building an emergency supply kit and making an emergency plan, are the same for both a natural or man-made emergency.
 Register for UR Alert to receive important information during an emergency.
 Get more information at ready.gov.